We’d like to introduce our friendly Burcot Grange team who are determined to be the difference in senior care.

 What to do:

-I joined Burcot Grange a 5 years ago as a member of the Housekeeper team.
-For the last couple of years, I’ve been helping and supporting different departments and I really enjoy it.
+I joined Burcot Grange 5 years ago as a member of the Housekeeper team.
+For the last couple of years, I’ve been helping and supporting different departments because I really enjoy being here and part of our residents’ lives.

-I had the opportunity to apply for Head Housekeeper at the end of 2018, and it has been such a rewarding role so far.
-Its gives me such a good feeling when our residents are smiling and happy.
+I had the opportunity to apply for Head Housekeeper at the end of 2018 for the Grange and The Lodge and it has been such a rewarding role.
+It gives me such a good feeling when our residents are smiling and happy.

 I am married and have been for 9 years now.
 I have 5 children and 5 grandchildren, they are the joys of my live.
 Socialising with family and friends is how I enjoy spending my days off, making everyone happy around me.